Aleksandr175/warships/docs/WarshipsQueueProcess.md

 - add dependency of shipyard building (max number for slot, number of available slots)
 - idea: change required time for building warship depending on shipyard building lvl (?)
+- (DONE) Number of slots depends on shipyard building lvl